jfjeld/Lizard-in-C/README.md

 ## How to use:
 1: Copy the Lizard class to your code from Lizard.cpp
-2: Create an object of that class. example: ``Lizard Object`` at line 199
+2: Create an object of that class.
+Example: ``Lizard Object`` at line 199
 3: Call the ``getKeystream("IV", "Key", keystreamLength)`` function.
 IV represented in 16 HEX, Key in 32 HEX and the desired keystream length you will produce.